antarctica/packer-vm-templates/README.md

 #### Base box meta-data file

 A meta-data JSON file is used to record details of the location of each version of a base box.
-These meta-data files are not strictly required but is recommended for forwards compatibility.
+These meta-data files are not strictly required but are recommended for forwards compatibility.

 Add a relevant entry to the relevant meta-data file in `output/base-boxes/meta-files`.